MissyM2/shopYourCloset/readme.md

 ## Summary
  -  [Home](#shopYourCloset)

 This app is a allows a user to log the items in their personal closet, compare it to an ideal closet as specified by Real Simple and make changes based on the analysis.
 Most of the work is done in My Closet.
-The user can add items to her closet, edit them, delete, move them to the Donation Closet or move them to her Share Closet.
-She can see an analysis of her closet based on number of items in the closet, number of items by season and number of items by apparel type.
+The user can add items to her MyCloset, edit or delete and item or move an item.
+The user may move an item to her personal Donation Closet in preparation for donating items to charity.
+Alternately, she may move an item to her Share Closet, where other users have access and may contact her by email to borrow an item.
+Finally, she can see an analysis of her closet based on number of items in the closet, number of items by season and number of items by apparel type.
 All persistent data are stored in MongoDB.